Arithmetic geometry of character varieties with regular monodromy: Character varieties over finite fields

 \section{Character varieties over finite fields}

-In this section, we work over a finite field $k=\Fq$ and assume that the reductive group $G$ has connected centre and that $p=\mathrm{char}(k)$ is a good prime for $G$.
+In this section, we work over a finite field $k=\Fq$ and assume that the reductive group $G$ has connected centre and that $p=\mathrm{char}(k)$ is a very good prime for $G$.
 Let $\bX$ be a character variety with regular monodromy over $k$ (Definition \ref{d:main}).
-In what follows, we use the Frobenius Mass Formula \eqref{eq:Frob} and the character theory of finite reductive groups (\`{a} la Deligne--Lusztig) to obtain an expression for $|\bX(k)|$ involving certain character sums.
+In what follows, we use the Frobenius Mass Formula \eqref{eq:Frob} and the character theory of finite reductive groups (\`{a} la Deligne--Lusztig) to obtain an expression for $|\bX(k)|$ involving certain sums of characters of $T(k)$.
 The evaluation of these character sums will be carried out in subsequent sections.